 - Having hypertension (high blood pressure)

 Note: Risk factors for other forms of glaucoma may differ from these.

 Glaucoma usually does not cause visual symptoms right away.
 At first, vision remains normal and there is no pain.
 However, as the disease progresses, peripheral vision gradually begins failing.
 Objects in front may still be seen clearly, but objects to the side may be missed.
 As the disease worsens, the field of vision narrows and complete blindness can result.
-Glaucoma is usually a slowly progressive disease, causing damage over many years before obvious symptoms occur.
+This is usually a slowly progressive disease, causing damage over many years before obvious symptoms occur.

 An ophthalmologist or optometrist can often detect glaucoma during an eye examination.
-During an eye examination your pupils will be dilated to check for glaucoma and other diseases.
+During an eye examination your pupils will be dilated to check for this and other diseases.
 To accomplish this, drops are put into your eyes during the exam to enlarge your pupils.
 This allows the eye care professional to see more of the inside of the eye.